-- To reduce unnecessary memory consumption in the cache, NXDOMAIN records are no longer retained past the normal negative cache TTL, even if stale-cache-enable is set to yes.
-[GL #3386] - The auto-dnssec option has been deprecated and will be removed in a future BIND 9.19.x release.
+- The TTL of the NSEC3PARAM record for every NSEC3-signed zone was previously set to 0.
+It is now changed to match the SOA MINIMUM value for the given zone.
+[GL #3570] - The -with-tuning option for configure has been removed.
+Each of the compile-time settings that required different values based on the "workload" (which were previously affected by the value of the -with-tuning option) has either been removed or changed to a sensible default.
+[GL #3664] - The auto-dnssec option has been deprecated and will be removed in a future BIND 9.19.x release.
 Please migrate to dnssec-policy.
-[GL #3667]

-- The coresize, datasize, files, and stacksize options have been deprecated.
-The limits these options set should be enforced externally, either by manual configuration (e.g. using ulimit) or via the process supervisor (e.g. systemd).
-[GL #3676] - Setting alternate local addresses for inbound zone transfers has been deprecated.
+[GL #3667] - Setting alternate local addresses for inbound zone transfers has been deprecated.
 The relevant options (alt-transfer-source, alt-transfer-source-v6, and use-alt-transfer-source) will be removed in a future BIND 9.19.x release.
-[GL #3694] - The number of HTTP headers allowed in requests sent to named's statistics channel has been increased from 10 to 100, to accommodate some browsers that send more than 10 headers by default.
+[GL #3694] - On startup, named now sets the limit on the number of open files to the maximum allowed by the operating system, instead of trying to set it to "unlimited".
+[GL #3676] - The number of HTTP headers allowed in requests sent to named's statistics channel has been increased from 10 to 100, to accommodate some browsers that send more than 10 headers by default.
 [GL #3670]

 - named could crash due to an assertion failure when an HTTP connection to the statistics channel was closed prematurely (due to a connection error, shutdown, etc.).
 This has been fixed.
 [GL #3693] - When a catalog zone was removed from the configuration, in some cases a dangling pointer could cause the named process to crash.
 This has been fixed.
 [GL #3683] - When a zone was deleted from a server, a key management object related to that zone was inadvertently kept in memory and only released upon shutdown.
 This could lead to constantly increasing memory use on servers with a high rate of changes affecting the set of zones being served.
 This has been fixed.
 [GL #3727] - TLS configuration for primary servers was not applied for zones that were members of a catalog zone.
 This has been fixed.
 [GL #3638] - In certain cases, named waited for the resolution of outstanding recursive queries to finish before shutting down.
 This was unintended and has been fixed.
 [GL #3183] - host and nslookup command-line options setting the custom TCP/UDP port to use were ignored for ANY queries (which are sent over TCP).
 This has been fixed.
-[GL #3721] - The zone <name>/<class>: final reference detached log message was moved from the INFO log level to the DEBUG(1) log level to prevent the named-checkzone tool from superfluously logging this message in non-debug mode.
+[GL #3721] - The new name compression code in BIND 9.19.7 was not compressing names in zone transfers that should have been compressed, so zone transfers were larger than before.
+This has been fixed.
+[GL #3706] - The zone <name>/<class>: final reference detached log message was moved from the INFO log level to the DEBUG(1) log level to prevent the named-checkzone tool from superfluously logging this message in non-debug mode.
 [GL #3707]